Daniel J. Frey

 They follow the story they hear of a land where mercy and hope rain down freely.

-They make their way through fear and terror only to be stopped at the border of America by people who forgot how to care, how to share, how to love.
+They make their way through fear and terror only to be stopped at the border of America by people who forget how to care, how to share, and how to love.

 Where are the strong?

-Over here in Washington is an administration headed by a man who is familiar with corruption.
+Over here in Washington, there is an administration headed by a man who is familiar with corruption.

 His familiarity with corruption comes from his own mouth.